lchestnutt/cardiotensor/README.md

     <em>Figure: Image caption</em> -->
 </p>

-**Cardiotensor** is a powerful and user-friendly toolkit for analyzing the orientation of cardiomyocites fibers in the heart.
-This package leverages advanced image processing techniques, enabling researchers to quantify 3D cardiomyocyte orientations efficiently.
-It is designed to support a wide range of datasets and provide accurate results for cardiac research.
+**Cardiotensor** is a user-friendly and memory-efficient toolkit designed for analyzing the orientation of cardiomyocyte fibers in large heart imaging datasets.
+It uses advanced image processing techniques to help researchers to accurately quantify 3D cardiomyocyte orientations with high efficiency.
+The package works well with different types of datasets and provides reliable results, making it a helpful resource for studying the structure and function of the heart.

 ## Installation